 7. USE THE ARRIVALS DUTY FREE

 Buy your favourite tipple at the DUTY FREE ON ARRIVAL at the airport.
-The prices are significantly cheaper than in the state-owned liquor stores and the allowances are reasonably generous.
+The prices are significantly cheaper than in the state-owned liqour stores and the allowances are reasonably generous.
 We were able to buy almost enough wine and beer for the whole of our 2 week stay upon arrival.
-OK we looked like complete alcoholics coming through the airport with a trolley laden with booze to be met by the key-holders of the house we were staying in, but we didn’t care!
+OK we looked like complete alcoholics coming through the airport with a trolly laden with booze to be met by the keyholders of the house we were staying in, but we didn’t care!
 As for a night on the town, choose places that are having HAPPY HOURS and drink in HOSTELS where some decent prices can be found.
 We loved the Kex Hostel which had an outside deck and cool bar.

+Finally we wanted to see parts of the island that couldn’t comfortably be visited in a day from Reykjavik so we camped for a few days in a National Park campsite: another benefit of house swapping as our hosts lent us all their camping gear: tent, mattresses, sleeping bags, stove, etc. We couldn’t have done it if we’d had to hire the equipment as, you guessed it, it’s expensive.
 To CAMP by a glacier when it doesn’t get dark all night was something very special and if you do go for a house swap experience, ask your hosts if they have camping gear that you can borrow (it’s pretty likely they will have as surprisingly camping is very popular in this country).
 Camping in Iceland was a huge hit with our boys, even in the pouring rain, it just made it more adventurous!

 If you’re planning a trip to Iceland you may be interested to see all the posts I’ve written about this amazing country.
 Have you been or is it on your bucket list?